Big Fish: Post-production

 Although Burton limited the use of digital effects in Big Fish, he employed color grading to achieve a Southern Gothic aesthetic.
-The film's musical score was composed by Burton's frequent collaborator Danny Elfman, and Burton approached Pearl Jam to request an original song for the closing credits.
+The film's musical score was composed by Burton's frequent collaborator Danny Elfman, and Burton asked Pearl Jam to record an original song for the closing credits.
 After viewing an early print of the film, the group's vocalist Eddie Vedder wrote the song "Man of the Hour".
 He completed a demo within a day, and the band recorded the song four days later.
 Pearl Jam's guitarist Mike McCready stated, "We were so blown away by the movie ...
 Eddie and I were standing around talking about it afterwards and were teary-eyed.
 We were so emotionally charged and moved by the imagination and humanity."

 Release

 The world premiere of Big Fish took place on December 4, 2003, at the Hammerstein Ballroom in Manhattan.
 Columbia Pictures had initially planned a November wide release for the film in the United States, but ultimately decided on a December 10 limited release.
 The US wide release occurred on January 9, 2004, with the film appearing in 2,406 theaters and earning $13.8 million in its opening weekend.
 It eventually grossed $66.8 million in the United States and $56.1 million in other countries, for a total of $122.9 million worldwide.